A Recipe for Abundant Vegan Health

 The basic benefits of a vegan diet

 Veganism promotes health for animals by ceasing to support the pervasive cruelty of the modern meat and dairy industries.
-Once someone has recognised the cruelty of tearing the calf from its mother, the ethical case for veganism is clear.
+Once someone has recognized the cruelty of tearing the calf from its mother, the ethical case for veganism is clear.

-Being vegan minimises direct exposure to animal-borne diseases, both known and unknown.
+Being vegan minimizes direct exposure to animal-borne diseases, both known and unknown.
 This is no mean advantage.
 There are already over 100 cases of vCJD caused by eating meat from cattle with BSE and no one knows what the final toll will be.
 If BSE/vCJD does not emerge as one of the greatest public health disasters of the 21st century this will simply be a matter of luck.

 The vegan diet is healthfully low in saturated fat resulting in lower cholesterol levels than meat eaters or vegetarians.
 Elevated cholesterol is an important risk factor for heart disease and overall mortality up to about the age of 60.
 Reduced cholesterol levels reduce overall mortality in this age range by reducing heart disease risk.
 As this removes a major risk of premature death, the likely benefits for overall life expectancy are significant.